Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "How to compare routine libraries before choosing a face yoga app" belongs in the blog because it explains the decision before the download.
-For "How to compare routine libraries before choosing a face yoga app", the reader may be in a comparison between saved videos and an app-led routine, and the job is to avoid changing the plan just because a claim sounded confident.
-This article gives context for "How to compare routine libraries before choosing a face yoga app", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "App comparison: routine libraries" belongs in the blog because it explains the decision before the download.
+For "App comparison: routine libraries", the reader may be in a comparison between saved videos and an app-led routine, and the job is to avoid changing the plan just because a claim sounded confident.
+This article gives context for "App comparison: routine libraries", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway